redis/redis-doc/docs/redis-clients/java.md

 ### Example: Index and query using Jedis

-This example shows how to initialize the client, then how create an index and query it.
+This example shows how to initialize the client and how to create and query an index.

 #### Initialize the client